-The GTD implementation in Neorg works because Neorg provides a default set of ontologies (with appropriate names like &inbox, &calendar etc.) crafted to mimic the GTD workflow in the most efficient way possible.
+The GTD implementation in Neorg works because Neorg's GTD provides a default set of ontologies (with appropriate names like &inbox, &calendar etc.) crafted to mimic the GTD workflow in the most efficient way possible.
+These ontologies are simply registered within the Neorg environment and are used appropriately.